Reverse Mortgages: Foreclosure Protections for Nonborrowing Spouses

 The loan becomes due and payable if the nonborrowing spouse fails to meet the requirements.

-In 2015, HUD announced that a nonborrowing spouse could remain in the home if the HECM was taken out before August 4, 2014, and certain criteria were met—but only if the lender chose to assign the mortgage to HUD.
-HUD then will defer repayment of the HECM, as long as the nonborrowing spouse fulfills certain conditions similar to the ones above, such as:
+In 2015, HUD announced that a nonborrowing spouse could remain in the home if the HECM was taken out before August 4, 2014, and certain criteria were met, but only if the lender chose to assign the mortgage to HUD.
+HUD will then defer repayment of the HECM as long as the nonborrowing spouse fulfills certain conditions similar to the ones above, such as:

 • the HECM can't be due and payable for reasons other than the borrower's death at the time of assignment, and